pivotal/docs-platform-automation/docs/index.md

 Setup

-1. Download the latest version of [Platform Automation][pivnet-platform-automation] from Pivnet.
+1. Download the latest[Platform Automation][pivnet-platform-automation] from Pivnet.
    You will need:
  * `Concourse Tasks`
  * `Docker Image for Concourse Tasks`

 !!! note
     If the pivnet link does not work for you, you might not have access to the product!
     Please communicate this in the #pcf-automation slack channel until the project is GA

-1. Store the `platform-automation-image-*.tgz` in a blobstore that can be accessed via a Concourse pipeline.
+1. Store the `platform-automation-image-*.tgz`
+   in a blobstore that can be accessed via a Concourse pipeline.

-1. Store the `platform-automation-tasks-*.zip` in a blobstore that can be accessed via a Concourse pipeline.
+1. Store the `platform-automation-tasks-*.zip`
+   in a blobstore that can be accessed via a Concourse pipeline.

 1. Next we'll create a test pipeline to see if the assets can be accessed correctly.
    This pipeline runs a test task, which ensures that all the parts work correctly.